 Ah, but things are not what they seem.
 The young Americans check in but they don’t check out, at least in one cohesive piece.
 Our Slovakian sirens are leading their horny backpackers to their doom.
 Tied with the hostel is a large, empty warehouse that a lot of high-pitched, ear-splitting screams seem to waft out of.
 Inside is a dungeon where those willing to pay the right price can torture, mutilate, eviscerate, and kill a person.
 Can Paxton, Josh, and Oli even hope of surviving such a place?

 Even for a horror movie, Hostel has a lot of nudity.
-Normally, being a red-blooded American male, this wouldn’t bother me, but the film does seem to be topped with an incredible amount of sex scenes and nudity during its sloshy build-up to the horrors that await.
+Normally this wouldn’t bother me but the film does seem to be topped with an incredible amount of sex scenes and nudity during its sloshy build-up to the horrors that await.
 Many will cry “exploitation!” or “gratuitous!” and, though I’d agree with both, I must remind all fans of the genre that the bedrocks of horror are exploitation and voyeurism.
 Let me theorize why Hostel‘s first half is as it is.
 Sex and violence in horror movies are always linked, particularly the violence as retribution for wayward sexual indulgences.
 So then, if the second half of Hostel is a sickeningly display of cruelty, torture, and mankind at its most heartlessly gruesome, wouldn’t it make sense, in retrospect, to up the ante on the debauchery in the first half to even out the tone?

 One of the most interesting elements of Hostel is how it makes you root for the ugly Americans.
 The first half of the film shows Paxton, Oli, and to a far lesser degree Josh, as booze hound backpackers interested in tasting the wares, be it through illicit drugs or illicit encounters with the local ladies.
 They?re stomping through Europe in an arrogant, obnoxious, near-reprehensible fashion trying to score some cheap thrills.
 Eli Roth doesn’t intend for an audience to align themselves with these tail-chasing characters, except for the more sympathetic Josh.
 And then once the boys enter Slovakia and become the cheap thrills themselves, Hostel turns on the surprise factor.
 After profoundly disliking these misogynistic party animals, we root for them to survive.
 This goes against most modern horror, particularly slasher flicks, where the audience is rooting for the grisly demise of its empty-headed horny teenage cast.
 The audience hungers for death and titillation.
 In Hostel, we’re presented with boorish backpackers and, despite everything prior, we really want them to succeed and get rescued from their dungeon of horrors.
 The last act only confirms this further.
 I don’t know about your theater, but mine was rollicking and roaring as they rooted for the home team to pull it out.